Frequently Asked Questions

 Scholarships and Sponsorships

-We have a scholarship/sponsorship program for those in need.
-Please see the application process to qualify for the scholarship program.
+We have a tuition assistance/sponsorship program for those in need.
+Please see the application process to qualify for the tuition assistance program.
 If you’d like to donate tuition to the scholarship fund, please visit our donation page.
 Sponsorship will get you or your business mentioned on our website, social media, and monthly newsletter.

 Attendance Recording